Androl404/raypong/README.md

 ## Licence

-This project is licensed beyond the `MIT`.
+This project is licenced beyond the `MIT` licence.
 You are free to do whatever you want with this project.
-The author can be responsible with anything happening to your system.
+The author can not be responsible for anything that happer to your system.